 **A possible counter-date might be the end of W.W.
 II.
-As Arnold Toynbee regretfully admitted, democracies are not well-equipped to handle something like nuclear weapons, though, so far so good on that score.
+As Arnold Toynbee regretfully admitted, democracies are not well-equipped to handle something like nuclear weapons, though, so far no horrifying apocalypse.

 ^Trump gets rightly accused for excessive negativity, but why does no one focus on the obvious negativity from the Left?
 Here is Clive Crook, via Marginal Revolution . . .